Becoming a Shoreline Student

 Students at Shoreline Community College can also register online on or after their scheduled appointment date.
 Online registration is available from the application date through the first week of each quarter.

 Students can put themselves on a waitlist when they register for a full class or check their position on a waitlist.
 Registration into a waitlisted class is automatic when space becomes available until the waitlist cutoff date.
+Students are responsible for reviewing their enrollment status on the waitlist and any associated tuition charges.
 See the quarterly class schedule for specific dates.
-The signature of the instructor is required to register for a waitlisted class after cutoff date.
+The signature of the instructor is required to register for a waitlisted class after the waitlist cutoff date.

 Change of Registration